eficode-academy/testing-mastery-katas/README.md

 ## Test doubles

 Good test doubles are the difference between locking the structure or the behavior.
 We want the behavior to remain the same even when we refactor the structure.
 Therefore our tests should only `new` one real class.
 All other `new`s should be test doubles.
 Finish and fix the test case in `BackendTests/TestDoublesExercise.cs`.
 You may need to make new classes and interfaces.

+1. Begin by implementing SSORegistry.
+2. Fix the unit test, while implementing the nessasary test doubles.

 ## Contract testing

 Sometimes a change to a 3rd party service can crash our application.
 To quickly detect when this happens we use contract tests.
 These simply make a call to the external service and verify that the response have the correct structure.

-Make a contract test for the dad-joke service, in the file `BackendTests/ContractTests.cs`.
+1. Make a contract test for the dad-joke service, in the file `BackendTests/ContractTests.cs`.

 <details>
   <summary>Help!</summary>